sony/nnabla/doc/python/file_format_converter/compress_network.rst

 ----------------------

-The mainly difference between binary\_weight series functions and binary\_connect series functions is the quantizing formular:
+The mainly difference between binary\_weight series functions and binary\_connect series functions is the quantizing formula:

 For binary\_weight\_convolution or binary\_weight\_affine: